dylanlanigansmith/twos/README.md

 - a stdout-type buffer and text renderer

 - custom standard library, with strings, printf, malloc, memory functions, etc. all implemented from scratch
+    - one for kernel and one for user space, user space has it's own C Runtime
+    - libc-ish enough that stuff is portable
+- it runs Doom, really well too. and in multi-tasked user space... no cheating!

 - custom initrd filesystem and VFS implementation, with subdirs, etc.